Aman-Rimsan/SoftwareDesignProject/docs/DocumentationPlan.md

 * Will clarify any vague or confusing areas using step-by-step examples
 * Other diagrams may be added if any concepts need further understanding

-Who's working on it: Abbas Akbar
+Who's working on it: Amanulla Mohammed Rimsan